Skip to content

 secrets?: string | string[]

-If an array is provided, Key Rotation will be used, the newly signed value will use the first secret as the key.
+If an array is provided, Key Rotation will be used.
+The newly signed value will use the first secret as the key.

 Nullable

-Allow the value to be null but not undefined.
+Allows the value to be null but not undefined.

 typescript